Sarin: History

 Sarin was discovered in 1938 in Wuppertal-Elberfeld in Germany by scientists at IG Farben who were attempting to create stronger pesticides; it is the most toxic of the four G-Series nerve agents made by Germany.
 The compound, which followed the discovery of the nerve agent tabun, was named in honor of its discoverers: chemist Gerhard Schrader, chemist Otto Ambros, chemist Gerhard Ritter, and from Heereswaffenamt Hans-Jürgen von der Linde.

 Use as a weapon

 In mid-1939, the formula for the agent was passed to the chemical warfare section of the German Army Weapons Office, which ordered that it be brought into mass production for wartime use.
-Pilot plants were built, and a high-production facility was under construction (but was not finished) by the end of World War II.
+Pilot plants were built, and a production facility was under construction (but was not finished) by the end of World War II.
 Estimates for total sarin production by Nazi Germany range from 500 kg to 10 tons.

-Though sarin, tabun and soman were incorporated into artillery shells, Germany did not use nerve agents against Allied targets.
+Though sarin, tabun, and soman were incorporated into artillery shells, Germany did not use nerve agents against Allied targets.
 Adolf Hitler refused to initiate the use of gases such as sarin as weapons.